Fort entrance

 Cut to the chase: Walk 1.5 miles round-trip from Rodeo Beach to Battery Townsley.

-Reward yourself: Head into Sausalito for the “ethnic confusions” of Avatar’s, an Indian-Mexican (and a few other things) restaurant or coffee and a light meal at Firehouse Coffee & Tea.
+Reward yourself: Head to the Farley Bar at Cavallo Point in nearby Fort Baker or into Sausalito for coffee and a light meal at Firehouse Coffee & Tea.

 Getting Here

-If heading north from San Francisco: Just past the Golden Gate Bridge take the Alexander Avenue exit and immediately turn left.
-Follow the Marin Headlands Tunnel Route, turning right at the T intersection after passing under U.S. 101.
-Once through the tunnel, continue west on Bunker Road, then Mitchell Road.
+If heading north from San Francisco: After crossing the Golden Gate Bridge, take the Alexander Avenue exit, and turn right; after a tenth of a mile, turn left onto Bunker Road to the Baker-Barry Tunnel.
+Once through the tunnel, continue west on Bunker Road, and then Mitchell Road.
 Follow signs to Rodeo Beach.

-If heading south on U.S. 101 from anywhere in Marin: Take the Alexander Avenue exit and immediately turn right.
-Follow Marin Headlands Tunnel Route.
+If heading south on U.S. 101 from anywhere in Marin: Take the Alexander Avenue exit and turn right.
+You’ll pass under U.S. 101 before turning left (about a quarter-mile from the exit) on Bunker Road to reach the Baker-Barry Tunnel.
 Once through the tunnel, continue west on Bunker Road and then Mitchell Road.
-Follow the Rodeo Beach sign.
+Follow signs to Rodeo Beach.

 If heading south from downtown Sausalito: Drive south on Bridgeway.
 Turn right on Richardson Street, left on Second Street, and left on South Street, which becomes Alexander Avenue.
-Follow the Marin Headlands Tunnel Route.
-Continue west through the tunnel on Bunker Road and then Mitchell Road.
-Follow Rodeo Beach signs.
+Turn right at Bunker Road a little less than a mile later.
+Continue west through the Baker-Barry Tunnel on Bunker Road and then Mitchell Road.
+Follow signs to Rodeo Beach.

 Info